 - Haemo/pneumothorax.
 This is a complication of puncturing the subclavian vein so that pacing leads can be introduced to the heart.

 In summary ablation and pacing is an irreversible procedure that hides the AF and doesn’t get rid of it, but it is a technically easy procedure to perform.

 Rhythm control is used when patients have decided that their quality of life is inadequate with rate control.
 Rhythm control comes in 3 forms:

-- Pill in the pocket – this describes using a drug or combination of drugs only when you get the AF.
+- Pill in the pocket – this describes using a drug or combination of drugs only when you get the AF (usually a rate and a rhythm controlling drug).
 This is useful in patients who have infrequent episodes of AF lasting a few hours.
-This is because the drug takes a few hours to work therefore if the AF lasts less than this, it is unlikely the drug will have a chance to work.
+This is because the drug takes at least an hour to work.
+Therefore, if the AF lasts less than this, it is unlikely the drug will have a chance to work.
 Clearly for patients getting AF more frequently then they may feel that they want to try and prevent or reduce the AF beforehand.
 In this case the next option may be preferred.

 Catheter ablation – this procedure is described in detail here.